Comparison · 7 min read

 ChannelOS vs Kitcast: no-hardware, AI-first signage compared

-An honest comparison of ChannelOS and Kitcast: media players and browser pairing, whether AI drafts the whole show or one asset, edit-once scheduling, and real pricing.
+An honest comparison of ChannelOS and Kitcast — media players versus browser pairing, whether AI drafts the whole show or one asset, edit-once scheduling and real pricing — plus who a Kitcast alternative actually suits.

 S By The ChannelOS team